clux/magic-forest/README.md

 Interestingly the while condition is actually what prints the result to stdout so that serves as a dual "filter out unstable solution" and "end the while loop" at the same time, saving us any extra processing in solve after the while loop.

 #### Rust
-Rust impressively ~ties C++ with completely normal code.
+Rust impressively beats C++ with completely normal code.
 It all seems to come down to how many iterator operations you have to do.
 The original rust solution I saw online was not using `retain` and this saved quite a bit on performance.

 Perhaps the least magic implementation of the bunch.
 It's not as nice or short as python / haskell, but at least you can reason about its performance.